pjbiggs/Massey203311/Week11/Week11.md

 Next, download the data from [here](data/all_cocktails.tab).
 The address should be: `https://pjbiggs.github.io/Massey203311/Week11/data/all_cocktails.tab`.
 If you have forgotten how to do that, ask your neighbour.
 And if they have forgotten, ask a demonstrator!

 Navigate to your `RStudio` Console tab and read this file into `R`.
 Use the `read.table()` function to do this.
-Ensure that you use the `header=T` argument and assign it to a reasonably named variable (you can choose, but note that this is a dataset on cocktails.
+Ensure that you use the `header = T` argument and assign it to a reasonably named variable (you can choose, but note that this is a dataset on cocktails.
 Or, for simplicity you can name it `cocktails_df` (as that will match the code below).
 So:

 ```R
 ### let's set or working directory